polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 ```

 Notice, we are using GMail in these examples, assuming you have a GMail account.
 You can of course use any POP3/SMTP servers you wish, including the
 ones from your ISP, or servers you have set up for yourselves.
+You can also supply an *[attachment-folder]* when fetching emails from your POP3
+server, which will be passed into the MIME parser automatically for you, and never load up attachments into memory - Which will conserve a significant
+amount of resources on your server, for big attachments fetched from your POP3 server.